|

 reads, “Shalom Haver,” meaning “Goodbye, my

 friend.”
-President Bill Clinton concluded
+President Bill Clinton

-his eulogy for Prime Minister Rabin with
+concluded his eulogy for Prime Minister

-which touched the heart of every Israeli.
-Soon afterwards a majority of cars in Israel
+every Israeli.
+Soon afterwards a

-displayed the sticker.
-I sent one to Dr. Lolley, and he put it on his car and drove
+sticker.
+I sent one to Dr. Lolley, and

-around Greensboro, North Carolina. |
+Greensboro, North Carolina. |

 - Can you give